 If you are a beneficial owner of shares held in street name and you do not instruct your broker, bank or other agent how to vote your shares, the question of whether your broker or nominee will still be able to vote your shares depends on whether, pursuant to stock exchange rules, the particular proposal is deemed to be a "routine" matter.
 Brokers and nominees can use their discretion to vote "uninstructed" shares with respect to matters that are considered to be "routine," but not with respect to "non-routine" matters.
 Under applicable rules and interpretations, "non-routine" matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation, and certain corporate governance proposals, even if management-supported.
-In this regard, Proposals 1, 2 and 3 are considered to be "non-routine" under applicable rules, meaning your broker or nominee may not vote your shares on Proposals 1, 2 or 3 without your instructions.
+In this regard, Proposals 1 and 2 are considered to be "non-routine" under applicable rules, meaning your broker or nominee may not vote your shares on Proposals 1 or 2 without your instructions.
 Such an event would result in a "broker non-vote" and these shares will not be counted as having been voted for such proposals.
-However, your broker or nominee may vote your shares on Proposal 4.
+However, Proposal 3 is considered to be a "routine" matter, meaning that if you do not return voting instructions to your broker or nominee by its deadline, your broker or nominee may vote your shares in its discretion on Proposal 3.